opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 Follow the instructions in the Amazon ECR user guide to create a repository with the name `opensearch-reporting-cli`.

-To learn more about using the Amazon ECR, see [Getting started with Amazon ECR using the AWS Management Console](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html).
+Go to [Getting started with Amazon ECR using the AWS Management Console](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html) and follow both procedures.

-### Step 2: Run the <?> commands
+### Step 2: Run the push commands

 In the AWS ECR console, choose **view push command**.
-Locate the 4 commands in the Dockerfile directory.
+Locate the 4 commands in the Dockerfile directory, and select them all.

 ### Step 3: Create a lambda function with the container image